-The financial statements have been prepared and audited in accordance with regulations made under section 41 (1) and (6) of the Pensions Act 1995.
+The financial statements have been prepared and audited in accordance with regulations made under section 41 (1) and (6) of the Pensions Act 1995, save that the financial statements were not prepared and audited within the 7-month timeline.

-During 2020 the member (employee) contribution rates (dependent on the accrual rate chosen by member) were either 6% or 9% of pensionable salary.
+During 2021, the member (employee) contribution rates (dependent on the accrual rate chosen by member) were either 6% or 9% of pensionable salary.
 The employer contribution rates payable were either 27.7% or 35.6% of the member's pensionable salary depending on the accrual rate chosen by the member.
 As part of the actuarial valuation as at 31 December 2019, the Trustees and Company agreed to increase the contributions the Company makes to the Fund in respect of members' future service benefits, from 1 January 2021, to 41.2% of members' Salaries for members with "60ths" benefits and 31.6% of members' Salaries for members with "80ths" benefits.